quran/quran.com-frontend-v2/README.md

 Ma Sha'a Allah and Tabarak Al Rahman, ["The Noble Quran"](https://quran.com) application serves millions of visitors from all around the world.
 Al-hamdu Lillah, the project continues to grow.

-This success is _only_ with the blessings of **Allah** Subhana Wa Tala.
+This success is _only_ with the blessings of **Allah** Subhana Wa Ta'ala.
 We're also thankful for the dedicated professionals who volunteer diligently to keep this project beneficial.

 Continue reading to learn more about how you can contribute to ["the Noble Quran GitHub repository"](https://github.com/quran/quran.com-frontend-v2).
 Your help will surely go a long way, In Sha'a Allah.